Kyomuru/logger/README.md

 Here you can find all error you can find in your log:

-Error_01 = invalid syntax: you can get this error in case you have written a wrong syntax, you can try to control the process() func (if you used it) in your code .
+Error_01 = invalid syntax: you can get this error in case you have written a wrong syntax, you can try to control the process() func (if you used it) in your code.

+Error_02 = wrong credentials: you can get this error in case you're tryng to send an email with wrong credentials, try to saw the logconf.txt file!

 Here you can find a short guide about all func: